davidstraka2/maturita/README.md

 This project is a part of my maturita work from ICT.
 The objective of my work was to create a website for a fictional travel agency presentation.

+## Browsers

+Website tested on current versions of Google Chrome, Opera, Mozilla Firefox, and Microsoft Edge on Windows and on Google Chrome on Android.

 ## Development and Building